papb/jsonify-error/README.md

 });
 ```

-Also, for promises, there is a sibling module called **[better-promise-error-log][better-promise-error-log]** which takes care of showing the improved logs automatically for unhandled rejections.
+Also, for promises, there is a sibling module called **[better-promise-error-log]** which takes care of showing the improved logs automatically for unhandled rejections.

 ## Example: with express